<< HOMEHow Can We Help You

 4. What type of ferry are you using?

-• We are using high speed ferry for all our destination.
-It takes us 1.5 hour to Pulau Payar, 2 hours 45 minutes to Langkawi and 6 hours to Belawan, Indonesia.
+* We are using high speed ferry for all our destination.
+It takes us 2 hours to Pulau Payar, 3 hours to Langkawi.

 5. Are your passengers insured?